tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

 3. **`--max-reserved-day`**: This parameter governs the maximum number of days that backups are retained.
 If a backup is created more than the defined number of days ago, it will be automatically deleted, thus optimizing storage management.

-For example, consider a backup schedule with the tag `daily`.
-If you set `--max-backup-file 10`, a cleanup process will run after each scheduled backup, ensuring that only the latest 10 backups with the `daily` tag are retained.
-Backups with different tags will remain unaffected.
+For example, consider a backup schedule with `--max-backup-file 10`, the operator will ensure that only the latest 10 backup CRs created by the backup schedule are retained.
+If the number of backups exceeds 10, the operator will automatically delete the oldest backup CRs to maintain the specified limit.

-Furthermore, with `--max-reserved-day 7`, backups created more than 7 days ago (and possessing the `daily` tag) will be deleted, aligning with your defined retention strategy.
+Furthermore, with `--max-reserved-day 7`, backup CRs created more than 7 days ago will be deleted, aligning with your defined retention strategy.

 By leveraging these options, you can meticulously manage your backup jobs and safeguard against excessive disk usage.
 This proactive approach to backup strategy aids in optimizing storage utilization while preserving the necessary backups for operational needs.